 If it is dry paint then water based paint will still wipe off with a damp cloth.

-We always recommend to try a small area before doing the entire piece as some polishes react differently to others so by testing a small patch first in an area not too visible to be on the safe side.
+We always recommend to try a small area before doing the entire piece.
+Some polishes react differently to others so test a small patch first, in an area not too visible to be on the safe side.

 How to Remove Oil or Grease from Antique Furniture

-If you accidentally spill oil or butter onto your antique table top whilst cooking it can look a bit of a mess but can also blend in as it is an old piece of antique furniture so marks are expected.
-There are two things you can do and which one you choose is dependent on if you want the mark completely removed or just blended in.
-If you are happy to see marks on your antique table top and it is just another mark on the top to go with the rest the just try rubbing over the affected area and then over the entire top with a good furniture wax.
-Once the wax has had time to dry and soak into the wood give the top a good buff up with a clean cloth.
+If you accidentally spill oil or butter onto your antique table top whilst cooking, it can look a bit of a mess.
+There are two methods you can try, dependent on if you want the mark completely removed or just blended in.
+If you are happy to see marks on your antique table top as part of the character, just try rubbing over the affected area with a clear wax and then over the entire top.
+Once the wax has had time to dry and soak into the wood, give the top a good buff up with a clean cloth.